HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_hpe_slingshot_cxi_nic_host_software.md

 ```

 For distributed binary builds, pre-built kernel binaries are available.
+Pre-built binaries are only supported on RHEL and SLES; they are not supported on Ubuntu.
 To use these binaries instead of DKMS packages, follow these steps:

 1. Identify the appropriate pre-built binary variant for your distribution.